Reception and Welcome

 In 2018, the U.S. Customs and Border Patrol processed more than 107,000 migrant families seeking asylum and protection.
 With ICE lacking the capacity for growing asylee numbers, families have been released to churches in Phoenix for temporary and transitional shelter until they are capable of traveling to their final destination.
 Currently, there are not enough churches to accommodate the increasing numbers of asylum-seekers, and these families are being released on the street and at bus stations, with no means to continue their journey.

-Volunteers are urgently needed for the days of June 8-13, 2019, at a shelter site located in Glendale.
-Volunteers help with shelter assistance, driving/escorting, and booking travel arrangements.
+Due to overwhelming response, our current volunteer needs are filled.
+If you are interested in joining our waitlist, complete the form below, and a staff person will contact you with needs arise.
 Some of the positions require Spanish and fingerprint clearance cards, but not all positions do.
 If you can help, sign up here!
 (En español)

 new T-Shirts Needed